Lysxia/quickcheck-higherorder/README.md

 prop_fun f = (f . f . f) =? f
 ```

-In my opinion, this type tells both too much and too little.
+This type tells us both too much and too little.
 Too much, because the constraints leak details about the very specific
 way in which the comparison is performed.
 Too little, because a `Property`
 can do a lot of things besides testing the equality of two values;